 Step 1: After passing Step2: 3 weeks Step 3: 2 weeks before Step 4: Oral QE Written QE before Oral QE Oral QE occurs Work with your Doctoral Committee members to develop your proposal and prospectus.
 All Doctoral Committee members should review these documents and will need to give written approval (ex: via email) before proceeding with the next step.
 After approval, the student should schedule the date for their oral qualifying exam.
 Application for the Oral Qualifying Exam via the Student Portal.
-The Graduate Division asks students to name their qualifying examination chair and their dissertation committee chair (both members of the doctoral committee) on this application; the qualifying exam chair and the dissertation chair from your Doctoral committee.
+The Graduate Division asks students to name their qualifying examination chair and their from your Doctoral committee.
 The Doctoral Committee will provide a decision.